arielgj95/RobotsPlayFootball/README.md

   - Focal Length and resolution of the camera inside *Ball-Detection.Py*

-  - Threshold for the alignment of the angle *t2*, the threshold for position where the robot must go to push the ball *t3* and the threshold used to decie the minimum distance between ball and robot *t1* inside *Controller.Py*
+  - Threshold for the alignment of the angle *t2*, the threshold for position where the robot must go to push the ball *t3* and the threshold used to decide the minimum distance between ball and robot *t1* inside *Controller.Py*

   - Scaling Factors for the velocities and RPM computed inside *Controller.Py* and the maximum velocity the robot can go in some direction